karhohs/programmers-handbook-and-data-masters-guide/boxes/ubuntu/README.md

 sudo chown myuser:myuser /home/myuser/notebooks

 sudo nano jupyterhub_config.py
 c.Authenticator.whitelist = {'nipunsadvilkar', 'manasRK', 'Benybrahim'}
 c.Authenticator.admin_users = {'nipunsadvilkar', 'manasRK'}
 c.LocalAuthenticator.create_system_users = True
 c.Spawner.notebook_dir = '~/notebooks'
 ```

+`sudo adduser myuser sudo` if you want users to be sudo.

 Jupyterhub must be run from the directory where it was installed.
 For conda installation this is the home directory.
 `sudo env "PATH=$PATH" jupyterhub`